When to use these real estate offer email templates

 [Agent Name]

 State the next actual action and deadline.
-That is what the client will look for first.
+That's what the client will look for first.

 Rejected-offer follow-up